Manhattan Motorcars

 Manhattan Motorcars is a New York City mega luxury car dealership service provider.
-It is the only official Lamborghini, Bentley, Rolls-Royce, Spyker, Porsche, Bugatti and Lotus dealer in NYC.
+It is the only official Lamborghini, Bentley, Rolls-Royce, Spyker, Porsche, Bugatti, Karma and Lotus dealer in NYC.
 It is located at 270 Eleventh Avenue in a building that belongs to Michael Dezer, who is an influential real estate developer and car collector.
+The dealership claims to be open for regular business hours, but unlike a vast majority of luxury automotive dealerships worldwide, Manhattan Motorcars is known to prohibit all visitors other than those who are "actively purchasing a specific vehicle."